bennymeg/nx-electron/README.md

 - **Packaging**: Packages your frontend and backend webpack bundles into single electron package.
 - **Making**: Makes your frontend and backend webpack bundles into single executable.

+# Compitability

+This repository follows the semantic versioning rules while adhering to Nx and Angular versioning scheme.
+Make sure that nx-electron major version matching Nx major version.
+I.e. version 19.x of nx-electron will be compatible with version 19.y of Nx.

 # Getting Started

 ## Prerequisite